 Give your child the precious gift of time.
 In Greenspan’s work, he found that giving special, unstructured time — 30 minutes a day — to a child greatly enhances that child’s ability to meet the challenges of his or her own personality.
 It’s called nourishing availability!

 Work towards a problem-solving orientation.
 The goal is to help your child anticipate, practice, and eventually master particular challenges.
-It has been said that, “Home should be a safe place to learn and practice new skills.”
+There’s a saying: “Home should be a safe place to learn and practice new skills.”

 Empathize with your child.
 If you don’t have the same sensitivities, it can be hard to imagine what life is like for your child.
 Over time you can master that, just as your child can master his own challenges.